Johan-Artman/MINST-Neural-Network/README.md

 A simple neural network for recognizing handwritten digits from the MNIST dataset.
 Trained using a custom model in NumPy (with Xavier initialization, biases, softmax activation, and cross-entropy loss) and deployed via a Tkinter GUI where users can draw digits.
+The predicted digit now appears directly in the window after pressing **Predict**.

 you can access the MNIST dataset here: https://www.kaggle.com/datasets/hojjatk/mnist-dataset